goat-community/goat/_docs/contribute_docs.md

 #### 9. Make a pull request

-When you have completed your changes and are satisfied with them, you can send a pull request to the website owner.
+When you have finalized your changes and are completely satisfied with them, you can send a pull request to the website owner.

 First, you need to get the newest version of the upstream repository again: